verylargebox/VLBUserIdentity/README.md

 #Introduction
-This is an implementation of a residence based authentication on iOS for the iPhone.
+This is an example implementation of a residence based authentication on iOS for the iPhone.
 Residence based authentication is an alternative to password based authentication.
 A related [public talk][2] was given at [NSConference][3] by [qnoid][18] in Leicester on Wednesday, 06 March 2013.